the-heap/the-heap.github.io/content/projects/17_05_Emojion_bar.md

 # Current Status

-This project is currently in planning stages.
+This project is currently in **planning stages**.
 It will become open to contribution for the month of May 2017.

 # Links et. al